 The Group places great value on corporate citizenship and social responsibility.
 Over the years, the Group has sponsored various activities organised by different district groups and charities.
 In addition to financial assistance, the Group and its staff members have participated in various community services.
-The activities that the Group sponsored or participated through its employees and volunteer team included Southern District's Road Safety Campaign, Southern District Football Club, Walk & Run 2019 organised by A Drop of Life Limited and Walks for Millions organized by the Community Chest etc..
+The activities that the Group sponsored or participated through its employees and volunteer team included Southern District's Road Safety Campaign, Southern District Football Club and Walks for Millions organized by the Community Chest etc..
 During the year, the Group continued to be nominated by Aberdeen Kai-fong Welfare Association Social Service Centre and was awarded as a "Caring Company" by The Hong Kong Council of Social Service in recognition of its contributions to community involvement programmes.